rmlmcfadden/rmlmcfadden.github.io/drafts/root.md

-That said, ROOT does allow one to do some rather complicated things (e.g., <i>parallelized</i> and <i>vectorized</i> fitting of data) throught a relatively straightforward interface.
+That said, ROOT does allow one to do some rather complicated things (e.g., <i>parallelized</i> and <i>vectorized</i> fitting of data) through a relatively straightforward interface.
 Similarly, when a histogram is involved, ROOT is "king".
 It is for these reasons that I often find myself using ROOT and here I will try to document how I overcame some use-case hurdles or give